acquitelol/ESP32-Arduino-Experience/README.md

   {"Hydrogen", sgp.rawH2}
 };
 ```
-Afterwards, a Visitor is created, available in the Internal namespace:
+Afterwards, a Visitor is created, available in the Internal namespace, which adds the field provided when the value is called on it:
 ```cpp
 struct Visitor
 {